COLUMBIA, S.C. (AP) - Three times in its last six games, No. 9 Kentucky's high-powered offense has shot 35 percent or less.

 It was South Carolina's first game as a top 10 team against a top 10 team in almost 12 years and only the second since 1982.
 The game drew a raucous crowd of 5,689 when the team used to struggle to get more than a couple hundred fans when Staley took over six years ago.
 She is 3-4 against top 10 teams, with two of the wins coming over Kentucky.

-, which joins South Carolina atop the league at 3-0.
+The schedule is favorable for the Gamecocks.
+None of their next eight games are against the SEC's top 25 teams or Florida, which joins South Carolina atop the league at 3-0.
 But then the Gamecocks final five games are against all the teams they miss.

 "The last five game of our SEC season are eye openers," Staley said."
 So we have to take care of what we need to take care of."